topolvm/topolvm/docs/topolvm-node.md

-`topolvm-node` adds `capacity.topolvm.cybozu.com/<device-class>` annotations for each device-class and `capacity.topolvm.cybozu.com/00default` annotation for default device-class to the corresponding `Node` resource of the running node.
+`topolvm-node` adds `capacity.topolvm.cybozu.com/<device-class>` annotations for each device-class and `capacity.topolvm.cybozu.com/00default` annotation for the default device-class to the corresponding `Node` resource of the running node.
 The value is the free storage capacity reported by `lvmd` in bytes.

 It also adds `topolvm.cybozu.com/node` finalizer to the `Node`.